xiaopong/ulid-zig/README.md

 # Usage

-See examples in main.zig for more details.
+See examples in example.zig for more details.

 # Benchmark